-Introduced by Council Member White:

-ORDINANCE 2022-221

-AN ORDINANCE AMENDING CHAPTER 654, CODE OF SUBDIVISION REGULATIONS, SPECIFICALLY SECTION 654.106 TO ADD AND REVISE DEFINITIONS, SECTION 654.133 TO CLARIFY WHEN AND HOW SIDEWALKS ARE TO BE PROVIDED, AND SECTION 654.137 TO PROVIDE DEVIATIONS FROM THE IMMEDIATE CONSTRUCTION OF SIDEWALKS IN CERTAIN CIRCUMSTANCES; PROVIDING AN EFFECTIVE DATE.

-Section 1.
-Section 654.106 (Definitions), Chapter 654 (Code of Subdivision Regulations), Ordinance Code, is hereby amended to read as follows:

-CHAPTER 654 - CODE OF SUBDIVISION REGULATIONS
+The Neighborhoods, Community Services, Public Health and Safety 1 2 Committee offers the following substitute to File No. 2022-221: 3 Introduced by Council Member White: 4 5 6 ORDINANCE 2022-221 8 ORDINANCE AMENDING CHAPTER 654, CODE OF 9 SUBDIVISION REGULATIONS, SPECIFICALLY SECTION 654.106 TO ADD AND REVISE DEFINITIONS, SECTION 10 654.133 TO CLARIFY WHEN AND HOW SIDEWALKS ARE TO 11 BE PROVIDED, AND SECTION 654.137 TO PROVIDE 12 13 DEVIATIONS FROM THE IMMEDIATE CONSTRUCTION OF 14 SIDEWALKS IN CERTAIN CIRCUMSTANCES; PROVIDING AN 15 EFFECTIVE DATE.
+16 BE IT ORDAINED by the Council of the City of Jacksonville: 17 Amending Section 654.106 (Definitions), Chapter 18 Section 1.
+19 654 (Code of Subdivision Regulations), Ordinance Code.
+Section 20 654.106 (Definitions), Chapter 654 (Code of Subdivision Regulations), 21 Ordinance Code, is hereby amended to read as follows: 22 CHAPTER 654 - CODE OF SUBDIVISION REGULATIONS 23 24 Sec.

-Sec.
 654.106.
 Definitions.

-As used in this Chapter:

-- (a) Abutting property means property that is immediately adjacent to property that is subject to review under these regulations or property that is located immediately across a road or public right-of-way from the property that is subject to review under these regulations. - (b) Alley means a right-of-way which affords only a secondary means of access to property abutting thereon. - (c) Bikeway means a roadway which is specifically designated as being open to bicycle travel, regardless of whether such facilities are designated for the exclusive use of bicyclists, or are to be shared with other vehicles.
+25 As used in this Chapter: (a) Abutting property means property that is immediately adjacent 26 to property that is subject to review under these regulations 27 or property that is located immediately across a road or public 2.8 29 right-of-way from the property that is subject to review under these regulations.

+(b) Alley means a right-of-way which affords only a secondary means of access to property abutting thereon.